kristovr/mybible/README.md

 ## How to run this project

 #### Step 1
-Clone this project via GitHub
+Clone this project via GitHub or download a ZIP

 ###### HTTPS
 ```